EventStore/documentation/docs/getting-started/use-cases/mix-and-match-database/tutorial-1.md

 2. For `Branch`, select `polyglot-tutorial`

-3. For `Dev container configuration`, select `Multimodal Data Transformation`
+3. For `Dev container configuration`, select `polyglot-persistence`

 4. For `Region`, select `Southeast Asia`